We offer two environments for integration, a playground (sandbox) and production.

 The playground environment is intended to be used as a self contained test environment for your integration with the Ticket Engine API.
 Playground transactions are unmetered and will not be billed.

-testnet of the blockchain and no real funds will be used.
-As the name suggests, data on the public testnet is still public and accessible to anyone through a testnet blockchain explorer.
-Usage of mock data is highly recommended.
+mainnet of the blockchain network although no real GET funds will be used.
+Data on the public mainnet is still public and accessible to anyone through blockchain explorers so usage of mock data is highly recommended.

-The production environment will write transactions to the public blockchain
+The production environment will also write transactions to the public blockchain

 Once you have started successfully sending requests to the Ticket Engine API the natural next step may be to check the blockchain records to see the transaction written to the chain.
 The easiest way to do this would be to access the Ticket Explorer to view your transactions being written in real-time.
 Take a look at the Ticket Explorer Environments to access the explorer for your environment.